platformsh/platformsh-docs/sites/platform/src/dedicated-gen-3/options.md

 Multi-AZ deployments are available only on select AWS regions.

-## SFTP
+## `sftp`

-In addition to SSH accounts, you can create SFTP accounts with a custom user/password.
+In addition to SSH accounts, you can create `sftp` accounts with a custom user/password.

 {{< note >}}

-On {{% names/dedicated-gen-3 %}} projects, SFTP access cannot be limited to a specific directory.
+On {{% names/dedicated-gen-3 %}} projects, `sftp` access cannot be limited to a specific directory.
 Instead, access is given to **the whole application directory** and its mounts.

 {{< /note >}}

-SSH public key based authentication is also supported on the SFTP account.
+SSH public key based authentication is also supported on the `sftp` account.